 A Final Thought

 If you are intending on eventually getting off the grid completely, this is the system for you.
-These systems can be built up over time by simply increasing the soar array and battery bank till you are able to supply enough to turn the grid off.
-Important to note, the inverter should be considered mostly in the initial stage of your step towards off grid.
-You will eventually need more peak power to run your entire electricity load, however the beauty of most hybrid inverters is that the can run in parallel (together) so simply just add another at a later stage.
+These systems can be built up over time by simply increasing the solar array and battery bank till you are able to supply enough to turn the grid off.
+Important to note, the inverter should be considered mostly in the initial stage of your step towards off-grid.
+You will eventually need more peak power to run your entire electricity load, however, the beauty of most hybrid inverters is that the can run in parallel (together) so simply just add another at a later stage.